Half Yearly Meeting

-At least half of the program involves environmental education, a requirement to use the Youth Camp.
+Half of the program involves environmental education, a requirement to use the Youth Camp.
 Wekiwa Springs State Park is an ideal setting: 7800 acres of wild Florida at the headwaters of the Wekiwa River, with 19 distinct plant communities and an abundance of wildlife.

 Saturday evening special event: Dr. Robert Sitler, Professor of World Languages and Cultures at Stetson University, will be speaking on “Local Springs and Water Issues,” referencing the indigenous (Mayan) relationship to Nature.

 Canoeing, Kayaking, & Swimming: Friends can enjoy the Wekiwa Springs swimming area during daylight hours.
 Canoes & kayaks can be rented from the Park’s concession for short trips down the Wekiwa State Park section of the river.
 Longer river trips are planned for Wednesday, Thursday, & Saturday. see below for details.

 As Spirit leads, we will have workshops, worship sharing, nature hikes, games, canoeing, swimming, art, music, and more!
 Bring your ideas, talents, arts & crafts, games, and music to share.